Top 5 Best 2500 Series (3/4-Ton) Pickup Trucks with the Best MPG

 Specifications:

 With my recent purchase of a Chevy Tahoe, I am quickly starting to see why people like GM products.
-That said, the GMC Sierra 2500 and the Silverado 2500 are at the bottom of this list of excellent gas mileage.
-On average, the GMC Sierra 2500 reflects 13.3 miles per gallon, just under the F-250’s 13.4.
+That said, the GMC Sierra 2500 has moved up the list this year to the number two spot, all the way from number 4!
+It improved from 13.5 to 14.2, leapfrogging of the F-250.

 The GMC Sierra 2500’s mileage is achieved with its 6.6L Turbo-Diesel engine paired with a 10-speed automatic transmission.